Getting Started with slk#

 folder or directory is called namespace in StrongLink.

-Please run archival/retrieval of large/many files on the shared or interactive nodes and request 6GB of memory (--mem=6GB).
+Please do not run slk archival and slk retrieval on Levante login nodes if your plan to transfer more than a few GB.
+Instead, please run them on the shared or interactive nodes as described here and here, respectively, and request 6GB of memory (--mem=6GB).
 If your slk is killed with a message like /sw/[...]/bin/slk: line 16: [...]
-Killed, then please inform the DKRZ support (support@dkrz.de) and allocate 8 GB or 10 GB of memory.
+Killed, then then your slk was killed due to too less available memory.

-Please be aware that some slk commands do not print textual output to the SLURM log when used in batch jobs.
-Please capture the exit code $? of slk as described in the slk in SLURM jobs. slk archive prints verbose output in the interactive and batch mode via -vv.
+Some slk commands do not print textual output to the SLURM log when used in batch jobs.
+Therefore, we strongly recommend capturing the exit code $? of slk as described in the slk in SLURM jobs.
+In SLURM jobs, slk archive prints its double verbose output (-vv) to the SLURM log but not its single verbose output (-v).
+Additionally, slk archive, slk retrieve and slk recall print a summary report to the slk log file (~/.slk/slk-cli.log) which contains information on whether the commands finished successfully or not.

 Start using slk and slk_helpers#